Maria Laura Mainetti: Legacy and beatification

 Mainetti's funeral on 9 June 2000 was attended by some 2,500 mourners.
 On 23 October 2005, Alessandro Maggiolini, Bishop of the Diocese of Como, opened the diocesan phase of Mainetti's beatification process at the Collegiate Church of Saint Lawrence in Chiavenna.

-On 20 March 2008, he announced that the request for the initiation of her beatification process had been approved.
+On 20 March 2008, Maggiolini announced that the request for the initiation of Mainetti's beatification process had been approved.
 The Congregation for the Causes of Saints declared her a martyr, eliminating the need for recognition of a miracle.
 The Congregation declared her a martyr again on 19 June 2020.
 She was beatified on 6 June 2021, the twenty-first anniversary of her murder.

 On 26 February 2019, Mainetti's remains were exhumed from Chiavenna cemetery and placed in the Collegiate Church of Saint Lawrence.